sairum/mwanova/README.md

 **mwanova** is a simple program to compute analysis of variance.
 It is distributed under the GNU General Public License.
 You should read the file COPYING before installing and running mwanova.

-Before compiling take a look at the Makefile and *conf.h* and redefine any variables you need.
+Before compiling take a look at *conf.h* and redefine any variables you need.
 Most of them control the sizes of static variables for data and computed values.
 Be careful if you need to change them.

-This version of mwanova is a revision of the former mwanova-1.1, including an almost complete rewrite of the code which abolished some of its previous limitations (and introduced some bugs). mwanova has still some limitations as any other piece of software.
+This version of **mwanova** is a revision of the former mwanova-1.1, including an almost complete rewrite of the code which abolished some of its previous limitations (and introduced some bugs). **mwanova** has still some limitations as any other piece of software.
 First of all, it  can only deal with as much as 10 factors.
-I can hardly imagine an experiment with 10 or more factors, but if you need one, just change the definitions MAXFACTORS in the conf.h file (hope you have enough RAM for that...).
+I can hardly imagine an experiment with 10 or more factors, but if you need one, just change the definitions MAXFACTORS in the *conf.h* file (hope you have enough RAM for that...).

-The maximum number of data values (MAXDATA), levels per factor (MAXLEVELS) and combinations (COMBINS) have been eliminated.
-COMBINS is still used but it does not limit the analysis up to 10 factors.
-Previously, COMBINS was the size of an array of all possible factor combinations for a 10 factor analysis, and was set to 1024.
+The maximum number of data values (*MAXDATA*), levels per factor (*MAXLEVELS*) and combinations (*COMBINS*) have been eliminated. *COMBINS* is still used but it does not limit the analysis up to 10 factors.
+Previously, *COMBINS* was the size of an array of all possible factor combinations for a 10 factor analysis, and was set to 1024.
 An analysis with 11 factors would have 2048 combinations and was only possible if this constant was set to 2048.
-The current version of mwanova  creates a dynamically linked list of terms and the only limitation is RAM.
-However, COMBINS is still used to compute some string sizes to accommodate variance estimates of terms used in Cornfield-Tukey Rules.
-If you want to test a model with more than 10 *random* factors you should consider reading *model.cpp* and changing the value of COMBINS in  *conf.h*.
+The current version of **mwanova**  creates a dynamically linked list of terms and the only limitation is RAM.
+However, *COMBINS* is still used to compute some string sizes to accommodate variance estimates of terms used in Cornfield-Tukey Rules.
+If you want to test a model with more than 10 *random* factors you should consider reading *model.cpp* and changing the value of *COMBINS* in  *conf.h*.
 Note that this is only true for an analysis with RANDOM factors.
-An analysis of 20 FIXED factors is easily accomplished by mwanova (well, it takes a while) without any change of COMBINS (but you must change MAXFACTORS).
+An analysis of 20 FIXED factors is easily accomplished by mwanova (well, it takes a while) without any change of *COMBINS* (but you must change *MAXFACTORS*).

-Another thing that was in the TO DO list is now fully supported in **mwanova**: to automatically handle missing data!
+**mwanova** can now handle automatically missing data!
 However, missing level combinations are not allowed...

 **mwanova** does not depend anymore on external libraries for computation  of probabilities.
 This was possible thanks to Daniel A. Atkinson who developed CCMATH, an excellent library from where portions of code were grabbed.
 These reside in "probs.cpp".
 Igor Baskir also contributed with an algorithm to compute Cochran's C probabilities.

 ## Installation